- What is a Tankless Water Heater?

 - Insert two batteries (as required by the model) and check if the polarity is correct.

-- Connect the gas inlet with a supplied gas regulator (natural or propane gas).
+- Then, connect the gas inlet with a supplied gas regulator (natural or propane gas).

 - Connect water inlet with a standard hose.